Saifuddinm/assignment/README.md

 RxJS Library used to subscribe to the API data observable

-Google Material icons and coreui features are used
+material and coreui features are used

 Scripting: TypeScript, JavaScript